 According to this article, a survey found that the average person in the UK consumes almost 6000 calories on Christmas Day.
 That’s a whopping 3 times more than required for the average female.
 While it is nice to indulge up to a point, this feels excessive and let’s face it, do you really enjoy that feeling of being so full you can hardly move?
 Read on for my top tips for surviving the Big Day without packing on too many pounds.

 Start with a decent breakfast.
 The survey found that most people had a light, low-calorie breakfast of toast or fruit, but were tucking into chocolates and sweets by 10am and had eaten a full day’s worth of calories before even starting their main meal.
 It might seem like a good idea to have a small breakfast with all the eating ahead, but in fact having a decent breakfast with a good protein source will keep you feeling fuller for longer, so you won’t feel like eating quite so many sweeties mid-morning.
 Make the most of the special occasion and have something special.
-What about some poached or boiled eggs, kippers or home-made baked beans on sourdough toast?
+What about a cooked breakfast like scrambled tofu and home-made baked beans on sourdough toast, or for non-vegans, poached eggs and smoked salmon or kippers?

 Make the most of the good stuff.
-A traditional Christmas dinner can actually be quite a healthy meal: lots of veggies which are full of beneficial vitamins and phytochemicals; and traditional turkey which is one of the leanest meats.
+A traditional Christmas dinner can actually be quite a healthy meal with lots of veggies which are full of beneficial vitamins and phytochemicals, and perhaps fibre-rich nuts or lentils if you are having a plant-based main dish.
+Even traditional turkey is one of the leanest meats.
 For any meal, around half your plate should be veggies, a quarter your meat or alternative and the other quarter your carbohydrate element.
 So load your plate up with sprouts and carrots first and then add on your potatoes and the ‘main event’.

 Choose healthier cooking methods.
 Steaming carrots and sprouts is ideal to keep in the vitamins and minerals.
 And when roasting potatoes and parsnips, try to keep them a golden colour; brown and crispy means acrylamides form which are harmful, carcinogenic substances.
 Avoid this by covering the dish in the oven.
 ‘Slow and low’ is always a good mantra!